-- On all documents, BHA includes a Language Advisory in 11 languages that an oral interpretation of the documents is available, with contact information for requesting an interpretation. - Language Identification Sign and "Interpreter Service Available" posters are posted at all areas of contact with LEP persons at our main building and management offices. - The Language Identification Sign has been updated to include Afaan Oromo Language. - BHA Language Access staff continues to create multilingual flyers and signage for Management Offices that facilitate communication with LEP residents. - Materials have been updated with the new BHA logo.
+- On all documents, BHA includes a Language Advisory in 11 languages that an oral interpretation of the documents is available, with contact information for requesting an interpretation. - Language Identification Sign and "Interpreter Service Available" posters are posted at all areas of contact with clients who speak a Language other than English at our main building and management offices. - The Language Identification Sign has been updated to include Afaan Oromo Language. - BHA Language Access staff continues to create multilingual flyers and signage for Management Offices that facilitate communication with residents who speak a Language other than English. - Materials have been updated with the new BHA logo.